Buying a property involves a lot of money – and a fair amount of risk.

-Because so much could go wrong, there exist a range of insurance products designed to help remove as much stress and uncertainty from the process as possible.
+Because so much could go wrong, there is a range of insurance products designed to help remove as much stress from the process as possible.

 What is indemnity insurance?

 But sometimes, the issues identified through the conveyancing or survey processes can cause long delays and may highlight potential future issues.

-By taking out an indemnity insurance policy when you buy the property, you can cover yourself against any loss of value or legal claims that may someday result from this issue.
+By taking out an indemnity insurance policy when you buy the property, you can cover yourself against any loss of value or legal claims that may result from this issue.

 What does indemnity insurance cover and how does it work?

 The idea is that you take out indemnity insurance instead of trying to fix the problem(s), which could end up being more costly if they do become an issue.

 Here are some of the main reasons why people take out indemnity insurance.

-- If you live within the boundaries of a parochial church council, you can use indemnity insurance to cover your contributions to repairing the church (known as ‘Chancel Repair Liability’)
+- If you live within the boundaries of a parochial church council, you can use indemnity insurance to cover your contributions to repairing the church (known as ‘chancel repair liability’).

-- If you can only access some of your property through your neighbour’s garden (such as your drains), your policy will cover any legal costs that arise if they try to block your access
+- If you can only access some of your property through your neighbour’s garden (such as your drains), your policy will cover any legal costs that arise if they try to block your access.

-- Any issues that result from missing deeds or Land Registry documents
+- Any issues that result from missing deeds or Land Registry documents.

-- Legal costs from a previous owner not seeking permission from the appropriate water authority before carrying out building work
+- Legal costs from a previous owner not seeking permission from the appropriate water authority before carrying out building work.

 How much does indemnity insurance cost?

-This will depend on the type of cover you are looking for, the circumstances and risks surrounding the issue in questions, and the provider you choose.
+This will depend on the type of cover you are looking for, the circumstances and risks surrounding the issue in question, and the provider you choose.

 Who usually buys indemnity insurance?

 For this reason, a seller may also choose to buy indemnity insurance to facilitate a sale, since the insurance will cover the new owner too.

 Should I take out an indemnity policy?

 Firstly, as the insurance also covers mortgage lenders, your solicitor may insist you take out a policy to secure funding for the purchase of the property.
 Secondly, your conveyancer may advise you to take out a policy before committing to a purchase.

 How long does an indemnity insurance policy last?

 If this happens, the owner at the time may need to pay a one-off additional premium to keep an appropriate level of cover.

-For example, if you are covered for a lack of planning permission and then subsequently apply for retrospective planning permission for the same building work, it is very likely that you will have invalidated your policy and no longer have any protection against a subsequent legal challenge.
+For example, if you are covered for a lack of planning permission and then apply for retrospective planning permission for the same building work, it is likely that you have invalidated your policy and no longer have any protection against a subsequent legal challenge.

 Do I really need an indemnity insurance policy?